AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/dispatcher-cloud.md

 ## Apache and Dispatcher configuration and testing {#apache-and-dispatcher-configuration-and-testing}

-This section describes how to structure the AEM as a Cloud Service Apache and Dispatcher configuration, as well as how to validate  and run it locally before deploying to Cloud environments.
+This section describes how to structure the AEM as a Cloud Service Apache and Dispatcher configurations, as well as how to validate  and run it locally before deploying to Cloud environments.
 It also describes debugging in Cloud environments.
 For additional information about Dispatcher, see the [AEM Dispatcher documentation](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html).

 >[!NOTE]
 >Windows users will need to use Windows 10 Professional or other distributions that support Docker.
 This is a pre-requisite for running and debugging Dispatcher on a local computer.
 The sections below include commands using the Mac or Linux versions of the SDK, but the Windows SDK can be used in a similar way.